archivesunleashed/aut-docs/current/standard-derivatives.md

 ## Extract Binary Info

-How do I extract binary information of PDFs, audio files, video files, word processor files, spreadsheet files, presentation program files, and text files to a CSV file, or into the [Apache Parquet](https://parquet.apache.org/) format to [work with later](df-results.md#what-to-do-with-dataframe-results)?
+How do I extract the binary information of PDFs, audio files, video files, word processor files, spreadsheet files, presentation program files, and text files to a CSV file, or into the [Apache Parquet](https://parquet.apache.org/) format to [work with later](df-results.md#what-to-do-with-dataframe-results)?

 You can also read and write to Amazon S3 by supplying your AWS credentials, and using `s3a`.

 ### Scala RDD

-TODO
+**Will not be implemented.**

 ### Scala DF